A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development

 Simulation results are provided to evaluate the performance of the uplink ISAC systems.
-We assume 4-QAM modulation for uplink communication, and the radar waveform is assumed to be orthogonal.
-Unless stated otherwise, we set the simulation parameters as follows.
-The numbers of the antennas equipped at the transmitter, receiver, and the number of the CUs are set to $M_t=4$, $N_r=8$, and $K=8$, respectively.
-To better show the performance gap of different receivers, the prior information of the target response is not exploited and we assume that $L=16$ snapshots are jointly processed.
-The communication channel is generated following the distribution of $\operatorname{vec}(\mathbf{H}_{\rm{c}}) \sim{\mathcal C}{\mathcal N}\left( {{\mathbf{0}}, {{\mathbf{I}}_{KM_r}}} \right) $.
-It is assumed that the normalized transmit power of the communication signal is $P_{\rm{c}}=1$ W, while the noise power is set to $\sigma^2=-20$ dBw.
+We assume 4-QAM modulation for uplink communication and orthogonal radar waveforms transmitted from different antennas, i.e., $\mathbf{R}=P_{ \rm{r}}/{M_t}\mathbf{I}$.
+Unless stated otherwise, the simulation parameters are set as follows.
+The numbers of transmit antennas, receive antennas, and CUs are set to $M_t=4$, $M_r=8$, and $K=8$, respectively.
+We assume that the communication channel satisfies $\operatorname{vec}(\mathbf{H}_{\rm{c}}) \sim{\mathcal C}{\mathcal N}\left( {{\mathbf{0}}, {{\mathbf{I}}_{KM_r}}} \right) $ and that $L=16$ snapshots are jointly processed.
+The normalized transmit power of the communication signal is set to $P_{\rm{c}}=1$ W, while the noise power is set to $\sigma^2=-10$ dBW\footnote{The noise power is normalized by the pathloss and the actual thermal noise at the receiver.}.
 The penalty parameter is initialized as $\mu_{0}=0.001$, with a standard step size in the subgradient method and the update rule presented in \cite{10677490}.
 The tradeoff factor in each iteration is updated as $\rho_l=0.05^{l}$.
-The maximum iteration times for the outer and inner layers are set as $l_{\rm{max}}=200$, $k_{\rm{max}}=100$, respectively.
-We use the homotopy optimization method outlined in Subsection IV-B for the SIC-type, the projection-type, and the FP-type receiver, with parameters set the same as those for the DFP-type receiver.
+The maximum numbers of outer and inner iterations are set as $l_{\rm{max}}=200$ and $k_{\rm{max}}=100$, respectively.
+We use the homotopy optimization method outlined in Subsection V-B for the SIC-type, projection-type, and FP-type receivers, with parameters set to the same values as those for the DFP-type receiver.